noxdafox/spells/README.md

-# orgasmocosmico
+# Spells

-Collection of everyday life code snippets
+Collection of everyday life code snippets and useful scripts.